 This module will provide students with economic principles to understand the structure of financial markets and the role and activities of banks and financial firms in general.
 Building on the notion of information asymmetries, the module will explore how financial markets and financial firms like banks affect the economy at large.
-It will examine the role of interest rates and the operations of bond markets and stock markets.
-The module will critique the financial structure and provide the tools for students to understand the workings and management of banks.
-Financial markets are prone to failure and the module will explain why financial crises occur.
-It will end by considering the concept of deposit creation, by examining the tools that central banks use to control the money supply, and considering the policy of inflation targeting.
-We shall augment the module with a typology of banking firms and comparative analysis of banking systems.
+It will examine the role of interest rates and the operations of bond markets, stock markets and foreign exchange markets.
+The module will critique the financial structure and examine the role of central banks and the operation of monetary policy.
+It will evaluate monetary targeting regimes such as inflation targeting and discuss factors affecting the international financial system.
+The module will discuss the special nature of banks and the rationale for regulating banks, before revealing the principles of bank management.
+In so doing, the module will to provide deeper focus and analysis on banks and factors affecting the banking system.

-An indicative list of topics may include but not be limited to: Money; Interest Rates; Bonds; Stocks; Financial Structure; Bank Management; Financial Crises; Central Banks; Monetary Policy; Banking Systems.
+An indicative list of topics may include but not be limited to: Money; Interest Rates; Bonds; Stocks; Exchange Rates; Financial Structure; Banks; Central Banks; Monetary Policy.